Fredreally6/Neo4j_test/README.md

 This is a project for practicing Neo4j with Python

-To run this project, please have these requiremnets installed:
+To run this project, please have these requiremnets installed
-    - For Neo4j: JDK 17.x and Neo4j 5.4.0 with APOC library
+    - Neo4j: JDK 17.x and Neo4j 5.4.0 with APOC library
-    - For Python: Python 3.10 with py2neo 2021.2.3 and pandas
+    - Python: Python 3.10 with py2neo 2021.2.3 and pandas

 1. Start Neo4j server